 - Lightly brush 12 corn tortillas with vegetable oil on both sides.
 Place them on a sheet pan (it’s okay if they overlap a bit) and place in the oven (it should still be preheated to 375 degrees F) and bake until softened, about 5 minutes.

-- Take one tortilla and dip it into the mole to coat on both sides.
-Let excess drip off.
-Transfer to a plate, spoon a generous amount of chicken inside, then roll it up like a cigar.
-Place it seam-side-down in a 9×13 inch casserole dish, then repeat until you’ve used up all the chicken and tortillas.
+- Place the enchilada seam-side-down in a 9x13 inch casserole dish, then repeat until you've used up all the chicken and tortillas.
 If you have any chicken remaining, stuff it into the edges of the rolled tortillas in the pan so nothing goes to waste.

 - Pour any remaining mole sauce over the enchiladas, then cover with foil and bake until hot, about 15-20 minutes.